A High Compression Ratio Channel Multiplexing Method for Micro-pattern Gaseous Detectors

 According to the Eulerian path theorem, a connected graph has an Eulerian cycle if and only if every vertex has an even degree~\cite{bib_DRBean_Recursive_Euler_and_hamilton_paths_1976}.
-To maximize the multiplexing factor, the construction of the encoded multiplexing graph needs to connect as many edges as possible between every vertex, and the maximum one is the complete graph.
-When the number of electronics channels $n$ is odd, all of its vertices have an even degree, and the number of edges is $n \times (n-1)/2$.
-In other words, $n$ electronics channels can read out $n \times (n-1)/2 + 1$ detector channels.
-When the number of electronics channels $n$ is even, it can be calculated that the maximum number of detector channels that can be read out is $n \times (n-1)/2 - (n - 2)/2 + 1$.
+To maximize the multiplexing factor, the encoded multiplexing graph must connect as many edges as possible between every vertex, with the maximum configuration being a complete graph.
+When the number of electronics channels, $n$, is odd, all vertices in the complete graph have an even degree.
+The total number of edges in this case is $n \times (n-1)/2$, allowing $n$ electronics channels to read out $n \times (n-1)/2$ detector channels.
+For an even number of electronics channels, $n$, the maximum number of detector channels that can be read out is calculated as $n \times (n-1)/2 - (n - 2)/2 + 1$.